Follow my blog with Bloglovin

 Unless you have an extremely cost effective, eco friendly, newer car, chances are you are wasting way too much gas running around in circles.
 And by circles, I mean literally.
 Oftentimes, we go about our errands in the most erratic, disorganized way.

 If this speaks to you, then continue reading.
 And if it doesn’t, continue reading anyway ;).
 Chances are, if not you, somebody you know has been making the oil companies richer than they absolutely have to.
 By following these few very simple and doable tips you could make things go better.
 And your days move smoother.
 And your wallets happier.

 This is the simplest tip.
 You already know what trips are completely unavoidable, like driving the kids to and from school.
 Or going to the post office.
 Or maybe after school activities.
 What I mean is, use those already planned, unavoidable trips out and get other things done.

 For example, if you know your kid has soccer practice at 3pm, then head out a bit earlier to stop at the post office.
 If the grocery store is on your way to dance lessons, then leave early and either stop on your way over or on your way back.

-The best and easiest way to plan your day is by using some form of calendar or planner (I use the exact same one you see if you click on the link and love it!).
-It could be a physical planner or a digital one on your phone, tablet or computer.
+The best and easiest way to plan your day is by using some form of calendar or planner (I use the exact same one you see if you click on the link, and I love it!).
+It could be a physical planner like this one or a digital one on your phone, tablet or computer.
 It doesn’t really matter.
 What matters is that you write down where you’re going and when, including the every day trips.

 By doing this, you can make sure you only go out when you need to, instead of hopping in your car every hour of the day.